SXAuroraTSUBASAResearch/ve_dma_sample/README.md

 ```
 % make
 % ./mkshm.x86
-% ipcs # you see the create shm with key=0x19761215
+% ipcs # you see the created shm with key=0x19761215
 % ./dma.ve
 % ./rdshm.x86
 % ipcrm -M 0x19761215 # remove the shm.